FocusCircular causal relationships among dynamic systems

 - Teaching is … triggering

 SynopsisCybernetics is the study of control and communication among biological, mechanical, social, and/or other systems that can adapt or adjust.
 More specifically, Cybernetics examines “circular causal” relationships – that is, the sort of looping feedback observed when a system triggers a change in its environment, which then triggers a change in the system … and so on.
 Rooted in transdisciplinary research involving engineering, mathematics, biology, and neuroscience (among others), its current interests span learning, cognition, adaptation, emergence, convergence, efficiency, efficacy, and connectivity (among others).
-Important precursors to Cybernetics include:
+Processes of core interests within Cybernetics include:

 - Information Theory (Claude Shannon, 1940s) – a domain of study focused on the creation, extraction, transmission, and use of information, based a the radical realization that information can be understood in terms of the resolution of uncertainty (i.e., rejecting the popular object-based metaphor of knowledge)